cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 a bit, as actual use tends to help make clear which downsides you are willing to accept and which you are not.

-With the exception of the Flavours strategy, which works best with Environment Modules version 3.x, all of the other strategies work as well or better on the newer 4.x versions of Environment Modules.
+With the exception of the :ref:`Flavours <Flavours_strategy>`, which works best with Environment Modules version 3.x, all of the other strategies work as well or better on the newer 4.x versions of Environment Modules.
 This difference is most visible in the discussion of features around the module switch command.
 So in the following